 Until I started running with a guide, I didn’t fully understand how to gauge my energy during a run.
-I always just did a little stretch, popped on some music and went.
-But it doesn’t really work like that if you want to be consistent.
-Taking the time to really tune into your breathing and your exertion will help you be consistent but also show you when you can push yourself.
-My fave guide is Olivia on Peloton.
+I always just did a little stretch, popped on some music, and went.
+But it doesn’t really work like that if you want to be consistent & injury-free.
+Taking the time to really tune into your breathing and your exertion will help you be consistent and also show you when you can push yourself.

 Learn The Difference Between Pain and Discomfort

 Many of us automatically assume that we need to be in pain to run successfully.
 And truth be told, you’ll fall into a groove.
 You almost have to talk yourself into your run until you’re so distracted it’s just like walking.
 It’s the mental hurdle that you need to get over to really become a runner.
 But along with the mental hurdle, sometimes running brings up physical ones too.
 Aka the pain spots that flare up with a run because your muscles are compensating for some weakness.

 If you find you’ve landed in that category of consistent pain when you run (🙋♀️ ), then it might be time to seek some outside help.
 I worked with the team at Intuitive Choice to help me fine-tune my skills as I found I was consistently dealing with calf pain post-run.
 They showed me that the issues I was having were caused by a lack of strength in my glutes which caused loads of other muscles to overcompensate.
 With their help, I’ve seen a major difference.
 So don’t be afraid to seek out a Physical Therapist to help keep you safely on the road.

 Find the Right Training Plan For you